The Lower Merion Soccer Club is the result of the merger of four small soccer

 Horshaw scored two first half goals and Zeller added a third in the first

-half.
 It was estimated that midfielder Adam Chesbrough ran 15 miles in

 the game, helping goalie David Hanlon earn the shutout.